arcadianlyric/agentic_bioArchitect/README.md

-## UMI 16S rRNA Architecturer
+## UMI 16S rRNA Architect
-there are 2modules in this repor,
+To build a new project of 16S rRNA from scratch, I created this multi-agent tool to gether domain knowledge and architect project.
+There are 2 modules:
-1. multi_agent_architecturer: a multi-agent general purpose LLM planer for automated workflow architecture design, review and code generation.
+1. multi_agent_architect: a multi-agent general purpose LLM planer for automated workflow architecture design, review and code generation.
-2. 16s_rRNA_workflow: the actual bioinformatics pipeline implementation (Snakemake workflow + Python scripts) using the architecturer design.
+2. rna_16s: applied the multi_agent_architect to create a actual bioinformatics pipeline implementation (Snakemake workflow + Python scripts).

+## Step1.
+Multi_agent_architecture
-## 1. Apply multi_agent_architecture on UMI 16S rRNA

-Automated workflow design and code generation for UMI-based 16S rRNA metatranscriptomic abundance analysis, powered by a multi-agent LLM system with CrewAI orchestration and direct API tool integration.
+I had no previous knowledge on 16S rRNA data analysis, so the first step is to gether domain knowledge and architect a workflow.
+This module is a automated workflow design and code generation powered by a multi-agent LLM system with CrewAI orchestration and direct API tool integration.

-### Background

-16S rRNA amplicon sequencing is the standard method for microbial community profiling.
-When combined with UMI (Unique Molecular Identifiers), PCR amplification bias can be corrected, improving clustering accuracy and abundance estimation -- particularly important in metatranscriptomics where transcript-level quantification captures active microbial populations.

-Traditional tools (DADA2, Mothur, QIIME2) handle clustering and taxonomy assignment well, but integrating UMI deduplication into the workflow requires specialized tools (UMI-tools, UMI-nea) and careful parameter tuning.
-This project uses a multi-agent LLM system to automate the research, design, and implementation of such a pipeline.

-The existing analysis workflow (`rna_16s.smk`) supports three methods: meta denovo assembly, reference alignment, and fragment denovo assembly.
-This agentic module extends it with UMI-aware clustering and abundance estimation.

-**Keywords:** Multi-Agent Systems, CrewAI, UMI, 16S rRNA, Metatranscriptomics, Microbial Abundance, Grok, PubMed, Tavily
+**Keywords:** Multi-Agent Systems, CrewAI, Grok, PubMed, Tavily

----

 ### Architecture